 Field-hunting tip

-Look in hydrothermal sulfide veins country — that is the host setting where gratonite typically forms.
+Look in hydrothermal sulfide veins country, the host setting where gratonite typically forms.
 If you start seeing galena, pyrite, sphalerite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, acicular, granular habit, so train your eye for that shape before scanning the outcrop.